os-fpga/Raptor_Tools/python_tools/README.md

 * pythondata-misc-tapcfg
 * pythondata-cpu-vexriscv-smp

-These pacakges are installed at build stage.
-The end user will receive all these packages insied a Tar of Raptor and does not need install them.
+These packages are installed at build stage.
+The end user will receive all these packages bundle inside the Raptor.
+He does not need to install them or create virtual environment.